esteriella/alhuda-academy/README.md

-## Responsive Landing Page: Al Huda Academy
+# Responsive Landing Page: Al Huda Academy

-This project showcases a responsive landing page design for Zack Academy, tailored to provide an optimal user experience across different devices.
+This project showcases a responsive landing page design for Al Huda Academy, tailored to provide an optimal user experience across different devices.
 The layout adapts dynamically to varying screen sizes, ensuring accessibility and usability.

-### Features:
+## Features

 - **Navigation Bar:**
   - Includes a logo and navigation links for seamless browsing.